-I surveyed my readers, and this is their favorite scene from my Christian Romance, LOVE'S PRAYER.
+I surveyed my readers, and this is their favorite scene from my Christian Romance, A Summer in Sweet Grove.
 I thought it might be nice to share it here on my blog so others can enjoy it too!
-LOVE'S PRAYER will be on sale for just 99¢ through Valentine's Day, and book 2 in the First Street Church Romances, LOVE'S PROMISE, is also on sale for just 99¢ as a special pre-order offer.
+A Summer in Sweet Grove will be on sale for just 99¢ through Valentine's Day, and book 2 in the First Street Church Romances, A Supper in Sweet Grove, is also on sale for just 99¢ as a special pre-order offer.
 Be sure to grab both while the grabbing is good!

 “Well, I do have the record at Sweet Grove High for fastest one-hundred-meter dash.”
 She couldn’t tell for sure in the darkening sky, but it seemed like he winked at her.

 “I haven’t got any records like that, so I think I need to sit down now and take a rest.”
 She pushed her legs through the rails of the bridge, allowing her feet to dangle over the water beneath them.

 Ben quickly joined her.
 The heat from his body warmed hers even though they weren’t yet touching.

 “Are you good at everything you try?” she asked seriously.

 “Everything except life itself,” he answered, then jumped back to his feet and wandered off the bridge and onto the small beach below.
 Had she made a mistake?
 She’d been trying to compliment him, to flirt, but now here she was sitting on her own in the middle of a night that had once seemed so perfect.

 She hesitated before deciding that, yes, she should probably go look for him.
 But before she could clamber fully back to her feet, Ben had returned.
 He sat back down with her and handed her a small, white flower.
 “I saw this, and I wanted you to have it.
 Plus, I needed some time to think of a better answer to your question.”

 He smiled and rolled his eyes.
 “You asked if I’m good at everything.
 It was like two minutes ago.
 Remember?”